Abey-Ashebir/Waiting-List/README.md

 # 📝 TenaMart Waiting List API

-A secure and simple Laravel REST API to manage and analyze early user signups for **TenaMart**.
+A secure and simple Laravel REST API to manage and analyze early user signups for **TinaMart**.
 This project includes CRUD features, statistics generation, CSV export, weekly reports, and token-based authentication using Laravel Sanctum.

 ---